aideveloper-3000/laravel-ask-database/README.md

 ## Usage

-First, you to configure your OpenAI API key in your `.env` file:
+First, you need to configure your OpenAI API key in your `.env` file:

 ```dotenv
 OPENAI_API_KEY=sk-...
 ```

 By default it's using `gpt-3.5-turbo-instruct`.
-Optionally you can customize it
+Optionally, you can customize it

 ```dotenv
 ASK_DATABASE_MODEL=gpt-3.5-turbo-instruct